reapp/reapp-ui/README.md

 ## The Reapp User Interface

+If you're not using [reapp-kit](https://github.com/reapp/reapp-kit), you can use reapp-ui by itself with no extra dependencies.
+It will require a little more work to get running, but we've purposely kept everything modular so you can choose how much you want to use.

 reapp-ui is a set of React components for building beautiful user interfaces for all platforms.
 It has a few goals: